joshfrench/keycutter/README.md

     $ gem keys --add company
     $ gem keys --add project

+If you're using RubyGems 1.4.1 or higher, you can pass the `--host` option to use a gemcutter-compatible host when adding a key:

+    $ gem keys --add internal --host http://gems.mycompany.com

 You can view your current keys:

     $ gem keys --list